P-trap vs

 Frequently Asked Questions

-When should I use an s-trap instead of a p-trap?
+When should I use an S-trap vs a P-trap?

 Connect with certified professionals in your area